crazedVic/vagrant-aurelia/README.md

 # Windows

 Requirements:
   You should run all vagrant commands from a cmd line with admistrative privileges.
+If you decide not to, for whatever reason, you will need to uncomment a line in the script.sh that will force npm to install with --no-bin-links.
+I wouldn't advise this, as you never know what else that might break down the road.

   If you are running Vagrant 1.7.2 or lower, you will need to apply a fix to your Vagant install in order for this to work.
 Your install location may vary but in the default installation, you just need to modify the file:

   C:\HashiCorp\Vagrant\embedded\gems\gems\vagrant-1.7.2\plugins\providers\virtualbox\driver\version_4_3.rb